simoninireland/verilisp/doc/core/shortcuts.rst

 - ``(1- v)`` -- subtract one from value
 - ``(2* v)`` -- double value
 - ``(2/ v)`` -- halve value

+These shortcuts use ``setf`` and so can be used to update generalised places.

 Comparison shortcuts